Clean Air Strategy

 Active Travel & Cycling project

-Establish a plan to look at opportunities, and cycle routes in the Borough.
+Establish a plan to look at opportunities, and cycle routes in the borough.
 Identify areas of responsibility with LCC.

 Spatial Planning